 Here you can find the updated lecture list

-ONLINE: lectures will be streamed and recorded.
-Video will be available for a limited time and only for the students subscribed to the course
+ONLINE: Video of the lectures of the last year academic year will be available for a limited time and only for the students who subscribed to the course

 Please note that there are often interesting meetings and seminars at the Department of Physics.
 These are shown on the Departmental agenda.
 The attendance is not mandatory nor these events are always connected to the course, but you may find some of them interesting and stimulating.

 The final mark is determined after an oral exam.
 However, during the course there will be five optional assignments.
 Each student can decide whether the marks obtained in the assignments should be considered in the final evaluation or not.
 The student will have to make a decision before the oral exam.

 Option 1 (with assignments): only the four best assignments will be considered, and they will count 1/3 of the final mark.
 The oral exam will deal only with two of the five main topics of the course.
 At least one of the topics has to be either (4) Light-matter interaction or (5) Nonlinear optics.

 Option 2 (without assignments): The oral exam will deal only with three of the five main topics of the course.
 At least one of the topics has to be either (4) Light-matter interaction or (5) Nonlinear optics.

 A. Yariv and P. Yeh, "Photonics" (Oxford University Press, 2007)